advoor/nova-editor-js/Readme.md

 php artisan vendor:publish --provider="Advoor\NovaEditorJs\FieldServiceProvider"
 ```

+## Upgrade
+If upgrading from v0.4.0, re-publish the config file!

 ## Usage:

 Add this `use` statement to the top of the your nova resource file: